Estimating population average treatment effects from experiments with noncompliance: Introduction

-Our approach for estimating PATT-C differs from previous approaches because we only need the potential outcomes for RCT compliers and we cannot observe who in the control group would have complied had they been assigned treatment.
-We propose an alternative approach of modeling compliance in the RCT and using the compliance model to predict the likely compliers in the RCT control group.\footnote{Reweighting methods typically leverage exchangeability of potential outcomes between the covariate-adjusted treated and controls in the RCT.
-In our approach, the potential outcomes between the complier treated and complier controls are not exchangeable by design, since we need to assume we know the compliance model.} Assuming that the response surface is the same for compliers in the RCT and population members who received treatment, we then predict the response surface for all RCT compliers and use the predicted values from the response surface model to estimate the potential outcomes of population members who received treatment, given their covariates.
+Our approach for estimating PATT-C differs from previous reweighting methods because we only need to estimate the potential outcomes for RCT compliers and we cannot observe who in the control group would have complied had they been assigned treatment.
+In Stuart et al. \cite{stuart2011use}, for example, a propensity score model is used to predict participation in the RCT, given pretreatment covariates common to both the RCT and population data.
+Individuals in the RCT and population are then weighted according to the inverse of the estimated propensity score.
+Hartman et al. \cite{Hartman} propose a method of reweighting the responses of individuals in an RCT according to the covariate distribution of the population.
+Reweighting methods typically leverage exchangeability of potential outcomes between the covariate-adjusted treated and controls in the RCT.
+In our approach, the potential outcomes between the complier treated and complier controls are not exchangeable by design, since we need to assume we know the compliance model.